wp-plugins/kvs-flv-player/readme.txt

 Author URI: http://www.cyberseo.net/
 Tags: flv, mp4, f4v, embed, player, video, flash, kernel video player, kvs Requires at least: 2.0.0
-Tested up to: 3.3.1
+Tested up to: 3.8
 Stable tag: 4.3

 An extremely small and simple plugin which allows one to easily embed videos (FLV, F4V and MP4 files) into WordPress blogs.
+Both Flash and HTML5 modes are supported.

 == Description ==

-The KVS FLV Player plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) allows one to easily embed videos (FLV, F4V and MP4 files) into WordPress blogs using the universal FLV tag style:
+The KVS Player plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) allows one to easily embed videos (supported formats: FLV, F4V and MP4) into WordPress posts and pages using the following shortcode:

         [flv:url image width height link player]

 where:

-* url - URL of the video file you want to embed;
+* url – URL of the video file you want to embed;
-* image - URL of a preview image (shown in display and playlist).
-The preview image must be stored on local host as it's required by KVS Player;
+* image (optional) – URL of a preview image (shown in display and playlist).
+The preview image must be stored on local host as it’s required by Kernel Team video player;
-* width - width of an video (default: 450);
+* width (optional) – width of an video;
-* height - height of an video (default: 317);
+* height (optional) – height of an video;
-* link - URL to an external page the display, controlbar and playlist can link to (default: #);
+* link (optional) – URL to an external page the display, control bar and playlist can link to (default: #);
-* player - URL to FLV player (default: /wp-content/plugins/kvs-flv-player/kt_player.swf).
+* player (optional) – URL to FLV player (default: /wp-content/plugins/kvs-player-pro/kt_player/kt_player.swf).

-The plugin uses the freeware KVS Player 2.4 by [Kernel Team](http://www.kernel-video-sharing.com/en/player/ "Kernel Team").
+The plugin uses the freeware KVS Player by [Kernel Team](http://www.kernel-video-sharing.com/en/player/ "Kernel Team").

 == Installation ==